jonnjonnjo/Java-Tic-Tac-Toe/README.md

  Note that the game only can be played once everytime it runned.
 I still hasn't add the retry feature in this game.

  ![Gameplay](img/forreadme.PNG)

+ # Source of the Music, Font, and Icon
+ I forgot about the source of all of them and I'm also too lazy to track them one by one hehe.